uphold/docs/_authentication.md

 description | yes      | A human-readable description of this PAT.

 <aside class="notice">
-  <strong>Important Notice</strong>: This request must be authenticated with your username and password using the HTTP Basic Authentication scheme or via OAuth, and a valid OTP token via the `OTP-Token` header.
+  <strong>Important Notice</strong>: This request must be authenticated via OAuth, and a valid OTP token via the `OTP-Token` header.
 </aside>

 ### Revoking a PAT